Liverpool news: Jurgen Klopp confirms Salah will miss Barcelona showdown | Goal.com

 He now joins Roberto Firmino on the sidelines ahead of a crucial showdown with the Spanish champions at Anfield, as Klopp has confirmed on Monday morning.

-The German boss told Casa del Futbol: "Salah cannot play tomorrow.
-He is better in his recovery, but he can not play tomorrow."
+The German boss told a press conference: "Salah cannot play tomorrow.
+He is better in his recovery, but he can not play tomorrow.

+"Precaution?
+No, it's a concussion, which means he is not allowed to play.
+He feels OK, but it is not good enough from a medical point of view."

+The 26-year-old scored his 22nd Premier League goal of the season against the Magpies, helping Liverpool secure an eighth consecutive domestic victory.